gustheseventh/cyd-Weather-Station/README.md

-This is not my code, you can fine the original article at [Random Nerd Tutorials](https://RandomNerdTutorials.com/esp32-cyd-lvgl-weather-station/)
+This is not my code, you can find the original article at [Random Nerd Tutorials](https://RandomNerdTutorials.com/esp32-cyd-lvgl-weather-station/)
 I made this repo to make it simpler as they left a few things